Genetic Counselling

 3. Indications for genetic counseling:

-Know if you are a carrier of a hereditary condition or have a genetic vulnerability to develop hereditary cancer.
+To know if you are a carrier of any hereditary condition or have a genetic vulnerability to developing hereditary cancer

 Confirmation of a previous clinical diagnostic.